 Essential Skills for Public Health Students

-Getting a public health degree isn’t just about hitting the books.
-Key hard skills, soft skills, and skills focused on success with online learning make all the difference.
-Learn which skills you’ll need most and find out how to cultivate them.
+There’s more to getting a public health degree than just hitting the books.
+You’ll need to be prepared with a diverse toolkit of hard skills, soft skills, and skills that are uniquely suited to online learning.
+Keep reading to learn which skills you’ll need most and how to cultivate them.

 It’s never been more obvious how much we rely on our public health professionals.
 From protecting us during pandemics to advising us on nutrition, those in the public health profession are dedicated to keeping us healthy and informed.
 They rely on skills both hard and soft to develop policies, conduct research, and implement health programs.
 As a public health student, you know that you will also need a skillset strong and diverse to accomplish your future career goals and maintain a high GPA while enrolled.